 To finish, pop the top back on your glass ball (you may want to run a little glue around the top to secure it), and attach a ribbon so the ornament can be hung on your Christmas tree.

-I absolutely LOVE the way they turned out!
+I absolutely LOVE the way these simple glass ball ornaments turned out!

 And that, my friends, is it for our Christmas Crafting this year.
-The hooligans are off for two weeks, and at home with their parents until January 7th.
+The hooligans are off and at home with their parents until January 7th.

 All in all, we created 18 new easy and inexpensive Christmas crafts this holiday season.
 Most were homemade ornaments for the Christmas tree, and quite often they were made from recycleable materials and craft scraps.

-You can find them all, along with those from past years, on my Hooligans’ Christmas Creations pinboard.
+You can find them all, along with those from past years, on my Hooligans’ Christmas pinboard.

 I wish you all the very, very best for the holiday season.